julien-jacob/wplingua/readme.txt

 No, wpLingua is not compatible with WordPress Multisite

 = Is wpLingua compatible with caching plugins? =
 Quite !
-And it's even recommended to cache your pages and translations to improve site loading and performance.
+And it's even recommended to cache your pages and translations to improve website loading and performance.

 = Is there a Gutenberg block or Divi/Elementor widget to easily display the language switcher? = No, not at the moment but in the meantime, you can easily display the language switcher wherever you want using our shortcode provided for this purpose.
 Simply copy and paste this shortcode where you want: **[wplng_switcher]**